 5 of Rings

 The 5 of Rings is a card traditionally associated with struggle, grief, or a lack of resources.
 It represents a moment when we need help but are afraid to accept it.
-There’s real sorrow, even desperation, in this card — yet the support that we need is available to us if we can simply take what is being extended.
+There’s real sorrow, even desperation, in this card, yet the support that we need is available to us if we can simply accept what is being extended.

 As an ending, this card offers hope for the future, indicating that a period of hardship or difficult circumstances may be coming to a close.
 Yet this card also offers advice, telling us to set aside our pride and take the help that is being offered.
 While things are going to get better, we still need to act in order to improve our circumstances.